-The wide availability of eco-friendly materials and products has risen steadily in the past few years.
-Specifically in the housing market, the research and implementation of environmentally sound building practices and eco-friendly materials has become a consideration in the minds of land owners looking to build.
-In the process of building your own home, what exactly are the advantages of building green?
-What does building green consist of?
+The availability of eco-friendly homes has risen steadily over the past few years.
+The research and implementation of environmentally sound building practices and green materials have become an important consideration in the minds of landowners looking to build.
+So why should you build an eco-friendly, green house plan?

 As you begin to consider the various features of your home, several advantages accompany an eco-friendly, sustainably-built home.
-Even if you can incorporate a few features that favor the environment, you will reap the benefits listed below.
+If you can incorporate a few of the features that favor the environment, you will reap the benefits listed below.

 - Energy Savings.
-Heating and cooling homes constitutes 20% of energy costs in the U.S. Considering lights, washer/dryer, electronics, etc., homes are a huge source of energy usage.
-Green homes typically use about 40% less energy than those built without regard to energy usage (https://www.usgbc.org/articles/benefits-green-homebuilding).
+Heating and cooling homes constitute 48% of energy costs in the U.S (https://www.energy.gov/heating-cooling).
+Green homes typically use about 30 to 60% less energy than those built without regard to energy usage (https://www.usgbc.org/articles/benefits-green-homebuilding).

 - Indoor Air Quality.
 Green homes produced with environmentally friendly, sustainable materials have a higher level of air quality.
 This air quality can help protect the general well-being of you and your family members.

-To save money, protect the environment, and provide support for indoor air quality, consider building a green, energy efficient home or at least incorporating some green features into the home you build.
+To save money, protect the environment, and provide support for indoor air quality, consider building a green, energy efficient home or at least incorporating some green features into your home.